Self-domestication: Reactive aggression

 Richard Wrangham further built upon this body of research, addressing how bonobos and chimpanzees could elucidate development of aggression in humans.
 Academics have raised concerns with inconsistencies with the self-domestication hypothesis, pointing out that it isn't logical that humans could potentially be domesticated given the profundity of violent acts for which they are responsible.
 Reconciling this paradox, Wrangham posited that self-domestication is the outcome of two different kinds of aggression: proactive and reactive aggression.

 Proactive aggression, which is commonly observed in chimpanzees, is defined as an attack that was planned, motivated by achieving an end goal.
 Generally, humans demonstrate lower aggression within groups.
 Reactive aggression, much more closely associated with anger, is characterized as an immediate response to a threat—the human equivalent being "bar fights".
 Aligned with the behavior of self-domesticated bonobos, humans do not have a high propensity for reactive aggression.
 This lends further evidence to supporting the self-domestication hypothesis, of which reduced reactive aggression is a central trait.

 Population density hypothesis

 The population density hypothesis attempts to explain the decreased reactive aggression that is observed in modern humans.
 During periods of high population density, higher tolerance of associates may be favored due to an increased reliance upon social networks for reliable access to otherwise limited, scarce resources like food.
 H. sapiens began to exhibit this higher degree of social tolerance approximately 300,000 years ago, which—if this hypothesis upholds—would be associated with a higher population size.
-However, recent genetic data has currently put this hypothesis to rest, as H. sapiens actually underwent a population decline about 200,000 years ago.